sal55/langs/Compilers/CompilerSuite.md

 ### Packaging

 All the above programs are single-file, self-contained executables, and all are under 1MB.
-All (except za.q) are written in my M systems language, and can be compiled with MM or BB.
+All (except za.q) are written in my M systems language, and can be compiled with MM7 or MM8.